 You can be confident then that when you’re talking visas with us you’re getting accurate advice from a trustworthy source.
 From start to finish, our processes are designed to make things as easy and painless as possible.

 It’s not just those that require sponsorship that can benefit from our migrations services though.
 Across hundreds of HGV technician visas in Australia for mechanics and their families, we have a huge amount of experience in applications for subclass 189 and 190 permanent residency visas, and we’re right up to speed with more recently announced visas like the 491 regional visa as well.
 Techs On The Move are even able to help with a working holiday visa if you’d like!

 The bottom line is, no matter what your experience as an automotive tradesperson is, we are specialists in your industry that can expertly relate what you do to the Australian Department of Home Affairs better than any other migration agent.

 Curious to learn more about our migration services?

 Click here: https://www.techsonthemove.co.uk/job-seekers/migration-services/

 We can keep this bit pretty short and sweet.
 The best HGV mechanic employers in Australia will always be keen to hear from mechanics that:

 - Can show a strong qualification in their trade in their home country (or enough on-the-job experience to show you’ve got what it takes)

 - Have at least 3 years of experience in their trade, and this can incorporate an apprenticeship

-- Have the drive to push their skills further, lean more and show others what they can do
+- Have the drive to push their skills further, learn more and show others what they can do

 - Have clear communication skills in English

-- Are dedicated to establish a fresh start in Australia
+- Are dedicated to establishing a fresh start in Australia

 - Are already or are working toward being financially prepared for relocation

-- Ideally have continued professional development beyond their apprenticeship, either though manufacturer training or independent formal courses
+- Ideally have continued professional development beyond their apprenticeship, either through manufacturer training or independent formal courses